vladmyers/mancala/README.md

 4. Start the frontend: `npm start`
 5. Navigate to http://localhost:3000 in your web browser

+# OpenAPI Specification

+To view the API documentation after starting the backend server go to http://localhost:8080/swagger-ui.html

 # Tech stack

 ## Common - across all modules